mlpapers/missing-data/README.md

   - Excluding variables from data if their missing-values rate is lower than some threshold

 ### Imputation ([Wiki](https://en.wikipedia.org/wiki/Imputation_(statistics)))
 > Whenever a single imputation strategy is used, the standard errors of estimates tend to be too low.
-The intuition here is that we have substantial uncertainty about the missing values, but by choosing a single imputation we inessence pretend that we know the true value with certainty. ([Data Analysis Using Regression and Multilevel/Hierarchical Models](www.stat.columbia.edu/~gelman/arm/missing.pdf))
+The intuition here is that we have substantial uncertainty about the missing values, but by choosing a single imputation we inessence pretend that we know the true value with certainty ([Data Analysis Using Regression and Multilevel/Hierarchical Models](www.stat.columbia.edu/~gelman/arm/missing.pdf))

 - **Mean/Mode Replacement**
   - Replaces missing values with a variable (column) mean, mode or median
   - Distorts a probability distribution of an imputed variable